JWST Spectroscopic Insights Into the Diversity of Galaxies in the First 500 Myr: Short-Lived Snapshots Along a Common Evolutionary Pathway: Data sets and Methods

 Given a non-negligible number of confirmations come from the Lyman-$\alpha$ break, which in principle can be confused with a lower-redshift Balmer break, we compare in Appendix~\ref{sec:photoz} the derived spectroscopic redshifts to the inferred photometric redshifts using \texttt{EAzY}, finding excellent agreement between the two in supporting a $z\geqslant10$ solution.
 Moreover, we also compare the spectroscopic redshifts to those inferred in previous works, also finding good agreement.

 We scale each of the spectra in our sample (see Table~\ref{tab:confirmations}) to its NIRCam photometry closest to a rest-frame wavelength of 1750 \AA\ (generally F200W for sources at $z<13.5$ and F277W for sources at higher redshift), to account for an overall slit loss, and correct for lensing magnification where required (adopting the magnification factors from \citealt{bergamini23} for sources in Abell 2744 and from \citealt{hsiao23} for sources in MACS 0647; see Table~\ref{tab:confirmations}).
-In the case of the triply-imaged MACS 0647-JD galaxy \citep{hsiao23,hsiao24}, we treat each of the components JD1, JD2 and JDc (referred to as component C in \citealt{hsiao24}) as a single source and combine them via an inverse-variance weighted mean of their magnification-corrected spectra.
-In total, our procedures yield a fiducial sample of 42 spectra from 40 unique sources at $z\geqslant10$, an increase of $\sim1.4\times$ compared to the sample by \citet{tang25} and the largest of its kind thus far.
+In the case of the triply-imaged MACS 0647-JD galaxy \citep{hsiao23,hsiao24}, we treat components JD1 and JD2 as part of the same source and combine them via an inverse-variance weighted mean of their magnification-corrected spectra.
+In the same fashion, we also combine the spectra of a second, multiply-imaged source only $\sim$3 kpc away (in the source plane) and at the same redshift, referred to as the JDc system (with lensed components JD1c and JD2c; \citealt{hsiao24}).

+In total, our procedures yield a fiducial sample of 43 spectra from 41 unique sources at $z\geqslant10$, an increase of $\sim1.4\times$ compared to the sample by \citet{tang25} and the largest of its kind thus far.
 We show the spectroscopic redshifts and absolute UV magnitudes of this sample in Figure~\ref{fig:zspec}, together with photometric candidates from the Astrodeep catalog for comparison.
 Despite the increase in numbers at such high redshifts, allowing us to move from single-source to population-level studies, the relatively modest size and heterogeneity of the sample means it will no doubt suffer from significant selection effects owing to both the challenges of identifying such distant sources as well as incompleteness from spectroscopic follow up.
 Moreover, given the range of absolute UV magnitudes probed here ($-22 \lesssim M_{\rm UV}\lesssim-18$ AB), the sample is characteristic only of the bright end of the UV luminosity function rather than the more representative population of early galaxies probed by intrinsically fainter sources ($M_{\rm UV}\gtrsim-17$ mag).
 Nonetheless, our sample represents a significant leap forward in our ability to constrain the physical properties of the earliest \textit{populations} of galaxies.